Slamsneider/Subtle_AI_Alignment/readme.md

 Finally a (neutral) AI Agent analyzed the alignment of the podcasts and made a podcast about it see "Final podcast" above.

-You can hear the 3 diffrent-aligned podcasts in the [3_podcasts_mp3](https://github.com/username/repositoryname/tree/main/src) folder, **View raw** to download and hear podcasts.
+You can hear the 3 different-aligned podcasts in the [3_podcasts_mp3](https://github.com/username/repositoryname/tree/main/src) folder, **View raw** to download and hear podcasts.